 Depending upon the product being cut will depend upon the terminology used to express the property being experienced.
 A sample requiring a higher amount of effort to cut may be termed ‘tougher’.
 Hardness/firmness are synonymous but depending upon the product type may be a property that is more commonly referred to.

 Look at Hardness as the effort you use to push your shopping trolley round the supermarket.
-The hardness to push it is dependent on the shopping being added.
+The difficulty of pushing it is dependent on the shopping being added.
 The more shopping you put in, the harder it is to push, i.e. the greater force you have to apply.
 The toughness or work is the accumulated effort of the whole journey around the supermarket from empty trolley to the checkout!

-Typical properties that can be obtained from a texture analysis graph:
+Typical properties that can be obtained from a texture analyser graph:

 Once your measurement is performed, our expertise in its graphical interpretation is unparalleled – no-one understands texture analysis like we do.
 Not only can we develop the most suitable and accurate method for the testing of your sample, but we can prepare analysis procedures that obtain the desired parameters from your curve and drop them into a spreadsheet or report designed around your requirements.